 At Worman & Sheffler, P.A., we take pride in our ability to represent clients of all sizes and specialties – from small, individually owned or family-owned companies, to large corporations.
 We handle contract drafting and negotiation, litigation of contract disputes, and receivables collections.
 We also handle business matters from formation to dissolution, business planning to risk management, and credit analysis to procedures.

 To learn more about how we get results for our clients, call for a consultation at 407-843-5353 or 888-279-3811 (toll-free).
-Our office is in Winter Park, Florida, and we represent clients throughout the state of Florida.
+Our office is in Maitland, Florida, and we represent clients throughout the state of Florida.